-The last set of significant findings resulted from multiple regression analysis on participants' experiences of sharing a sext that they received from someone else.
-Only the first model was significant (F(2,158)=8.70, p<.001), with both gender and relationship status as significant predictors (see Table 1 for coefficients).
-Males are more likely than females to share the sexts they receive with others.
-Individuals who are single, as compared to those who are in a relationship, are more likely to share the sexts they receive with others.
+Results from the multiple regression analysis on participants' experiences of sharing a sext that they received from someone else also showed significant effects.
+Only the first model was significant (F(3,669)=17.54, p<.001), with gender, sexual orientation, and relationship status as significant predictors (see Table 1 for coefficients).
+These results suggest that males are more likely than females to share the sexts they receive with others, and individuals who are single, as compared to those who are in a relationship, are more likely to share the sexts they receive with others.
+A 2-way interaction between rejection sensitivity and anxious attachment also was significant, but again the additional variance explained by the third step of the model was not statistically significant so it was not prudent to explore further with these data (F(3,666)=2.01, p=.11).